Culverting Works and Drainage Maintenance Protocol 2019

 Buildings should not be sited over the top of new or existing culverts.
 Building regulations (Approved Document H) stipulate the distance from which a watercourse or sewer should be laid from new foundations.

-NYC would recommend refusal to the planning authority for any building over a culvert.
-This is because in the future the culvert may need to be repaired, replaced or up-graded if conditions in the catchment change.
-There is also the need to maintain an overland flow route if the culvert is blocked or its capacity exceeded.
+North Yorkshire Council would recommend refusal to the planning authority for any building over a culvert.
+This is because in the future the culvert may need to be repaired, replaced or upgraded if conditions in the catchment change.
+There is also the need to maintain an overland flow route if the culvert is blocked or its capacity is exceeded.

 Consent is also required for development within a specified distance of either side of a Main River in accordance with Environment Agency Byelaws.

 Landowners whose land is adjacent to a watercourse are known as ‘riparian owners’.
-A landowner can be an individual e.g. home owner or farmer, private business or an organisation e.g. the district council as park owner, on school grounds the council as property owner.
+A landowner can be an individual for example, homeowner or farmer, a private business or an organisation for example, the district council as a park owner, on school grounds the council as a property owner.

 A watercourse is defined as every river, stream, ditch, drain, cut, dyke, sluice, sewer (other than a public sewer) and feature through which water flows, but which does not form part of a Main River.